billhinkle/lutronpi-smartthings/README.md

    * Service Manager SmartApp: added support for de-selection of 'phantom' devices that have been deleted at Lutron bridge
    * Service Manager SmartApp: added detection and notification of changes in bridge device/scene selection, and status
    * lutronpi-bridge-server device handler: display IP:port in normal format, indicate online/offline status and list connected Lutron (or other) bridges and their offline status
+   * lutron-scene device handler: Lutron scenes can now be triggered by a button on the main SmartThings screen
+   * lutron-scene device handler: Lutron scenes can now be triggered by a separate SmartApp
+   * lutron-scene device handler: native Lutron scene information displayed for reference
    * lutron-Pico-* device handlers: added specific device handlers for all (most?)
 Pico types
    * lutron-Pico-* device handlers: new app button layout, responsive button icons, and new graphics for each Pico type
    * lutron-Pico-* device handlers: per-Pico configuration options for 6-second timeout, thru/to-Lutron, favorite (main screen) button, and per-button mode: press/hold, press/hold-to-repeat, or press/release